 Of course, the ultimate challenge to growing desirable plants in your backyard may not come from the conditions.
 Do you have a brown thumb?
 Then you are painfully aware of the fact that your own paucity of gardening skills is the greatest challenge you face.

 But not to worry: Everyone has to start somewhere, and you have come to the right place for help.
-Gain practice in gardening by beginning with these ten plants that are easy to grow.
-One is pictured above: the lovely perennial, columbine.Continue to 48 of 50 below.
+Gain practice in gardening by beginning with these 10 plants that are easy to grow.
+One is pictured above: the lovely perennial, columbine.Continue to 47 of 49 below.

 Dogs and Your Backyard

-Pets are wonderful -- especially when they're yours.
+Pets are wonderful—especially when they're yours.
 But what if stray animals are trespassing onto your property and causing problems?
 For canine control, there are dog repellents that you can take advantage of.
 But even your own dog(s) can cause you headaches, such as when they manage to escape from the yard.
-So you need to become informed of your options whether your challenge is stopping dogs from entering the yard, or from leaving it.Continue to 49 of 50 below.
+So you need to become informed of your options whether your challenge is stopping dogs from entering the yard, or from leaving it.Continue to 48 of 49 below.

 Cats and Your Backyard